Slap Shot: Production notes

 Yvan Ponton and Yvon Barrette (who played forward Jean-Guy Drouin and goaltender Denis Lemieux, the two Quebec players in the film) dubbed their own voices for the film's translated French version.
 The film is one of few mainstream American films that was translated in colloquial Québécois French and not Standard French.
 Heavy use of Quebec expressions and foul language has made this version of the film a cult classic among French-speaking Canadians, where lines from the movie such as "Dave est magané" ("Dave's a mess") and "Du hockey comme dans l'temps" ("good old-fashioned hockey") are common catch phrases.

-The movie was filmed in (and loosely based around) Johnstown, Pennsylvania, and utilized several players from the then-active North American Hockey League Johnstown Jets (the team for which Dowd himself played) as extras.
+The movie was filmed in (and loosely based around) Johnstown, Pennsylvania, and used several players from the then-active North American Hockey League Johnstown Jets (the team for which Dowd himself played) as extras.
 The Carlson Brothers and Dave Hanson also played for the Jets in real life.
-Many scenes were filmed in the Cambria County War Memorial Arena and Starr Rink in Hamilton, New York; the Utica Memorial Auditorium (used as Peterborough where the pre-game fight occurs and where a Hanson reprimands the referee for talking during the anthem); Onondaga County War Memorial in Syracuse, New York (used as Hyannisport where the Hanson Brothers charge into the stands to accost a fan and are arrested); and in other Johnstown locales.
+Many scenes were filmed in the Cambria County War Memorial Arena and Starr Rink (Colgate University) in Hamilton, New York; the Utica Memorial Auditorium (used as Peterborough where the pre-game fight occurs and where a Hanson reprimands the referee for talking during the anthem); Onondaga County War Memorial (used as Hyannisport where the Hanson Brothers charge into the stands to accost a fan and are arrested); and in other Johnstown locales.
 Coincidentally, the Johnstown Jets and the NAHL folded in 1977, the year Slap Shot was released.

-Although much of the movie takes place during the fall and winter seasons, when hockey is in season, filming at the Utica Memorial Auditorium took place from June 3–4.
+Although much of the film takes place during the fall and winter seasons, when hockey is in season, filming at the Utica Memorial Auditorium took place from June 3–4.
 Similarly, in Johnstown, Newman is wearing a coat as though it should be cold, but there is no snow on the ground and the trees are in full bloom.

 The Reggie Dunlop character is based, in part, on former Eastern Hockey League Long Island Ducks player/coach John Brophy, who receives homage by his last name being used for the drunken center of the Hyannisport Presidents.
 Coincidentally, Brophy would later coach Dave Hanson, who played Jack Hanson, with the Birmingham Bulls in 1978.

 In one scene announcer Jim Carr remarks that Ned Braden is "a college graduate ... and an American citizen!" – both unusual distinctions for a pro hockey player of the time.
-In real life, Michael Ontkean played hockey for and graduated from the University of New Hampshire in 1970.
+In real life, Michael Ontkean is Canadian, but played hockey for and graduated from the University of New Hampshire in 1970.